 The counter units of the profiler are clocked using either CLK_HF or CLK_PERI as CLK_PROFILE.
 You configure CLK_HF in system resources and CLK_PERI in the CPU subsystem.
-See Clocking System chapter on page 221 for details on clocks.
+See "Clocking system" on page 249 for details on clocks.
 In addition, there are four available reference clocks: CLK_TIMER, CLK_IMO, CLK_ECO, and CLK_LF.
 Any of the six clock sources can be used as the sample clock.